OkieOth/nibelheim_rust/04_vectors/README.md

 # What to learn
-* to enable the mine to hold different mineral types, structs are included
+* reads the mine size from stdin
-* enums and structs are used
-* Option enum
+* use vectors

 # Usage
 ```bash